bcmi/Object-Placement-Assessment-Dataset-OPA/README.md

 Our OPA dataset contains 62,074 training images and 11,396 test images, in which the foregrounds/backgrounds in training set and test set have no overlap.
 The training (resp., test) set contains 21,376 (resp.,3,588) positive samples and 40,698 (resp., 7,808) negative samples.
 Besides, the training (resp., test) set contains 2,701 (resp., 1,436) unrepeated foreground objects and1,236 (resp., 153) unrepeated background images.
 The OPA dataset is provided in [**Baidu Cloud**](https://pan.baidu.com/s/1IzVLcXWLFgFR4GAbxZUPkw) (access code: a982) or [**Google Drive**](https://drive.google.com/file/d/133Wic_nSqfrIajDnnxwvGzjVti-7Y6PF/view?usp=sharing).

+## Dataset Extension

+Based on the foregrounds and backgrounds from OPA dataset, we additionally synthesize XXX composite images and annotate their binary rationality labels.
+We refer to the extended set as OPA-ext, which includes XXX positive composite images and XXX negative composite images.
+Note that the labels in OPA-ext are relatively more noisy than OPA dataset.
+With the same data format as OPA, the OPA-ext dataset is provided in XXX.

 ## Prerequisites